 These hop on hop off bus tours in San Francisco give you the flexibility of seeing the best city attractions and landmarks for as long (or as short) as you like.

 Sometimes these bus tours are also combined with a tour to Alcatraz.

 Tourists to the Fog City love these Hop on Hop off tours so much, that there are more than 100 such tours, offered by numerous tour operators.

 Helicopter tour in SFO

-San Francisco offers fantastic vistas for those who are willing to strap on the seatbelt and go up on a helicopter tour.
-To best explore landmarks like the Golden Gate Bridge, Alcatraz Island, and the Bay Area, book a helicopter tour of San Francisco.
+San Francisco offers fantastic vistas for those who are willing to strap on the seatbelt and go up on a helicopter tour over the city.

 Valentine’s Day in San Francisco